Quantum Circuits, Feature Maps, and Expanded Pseudo-Entropy: Analysis of Encoding Real-World Data into a Quantum Computer: Discussion

+We will show a potential area of research to mathematically analyze the connection of entropy and pseudo-entropy through category theory.
+We posit that there is a quantum feature map that preserves the entropy of each data point, thus, preserving information.

+Pseudo-entropy was motivated by considering how a single data point generates energy in system, and with energy comes entropy.
+Thus, it is natural to consider that a data point may be described through entropy.
+Once the concept of entropy of data point has been established, it is then natural to ask the relationship between the pseudo-entropy of an operator and the entropy of a data point.

+Taking $\Delta^n$ as the standard simplex, there exists explicit diffeomorphisms where $\mathbb{R}^n \to \Delta^n$.
+Thus for an embedded Riemannian manifold $M \subset \mathbb{R}^n$, each data point can be uniquely identified by a finite probability distribution.
+Thus, there is a $1-1$ mapping of entropy to pseudo-entropy as a flow, and in respect to information theory.
+Since this is a collection of maps compared against a collection of maps, category theory is a natural mathematical structure to analyze the connection.

+Now, putting emphasis that information in this context concerns information theory, it would be prudent to note that entropy is a forgetful functor, or a map between categories that does not keep information, since it loses geometric and algebraic information, see Bradley \cite{bradley2021entropy}.
+Assuming that $-1$ is not an eigenvalue, one may show that pseudo-entropy is continuous with respect to the point cloud, noting it is obvious that entropy is continuous with respect to the point cloud.
+Hence, there is a larger collection of maps between these values via a homotopy.

+This is enough information to derive categories between entropy and pseudo-entropy, as well as a way to connect them.
+We posit that we have built a foundation for categorical analysis.

-One potential small fix to the shortcomings it to apply persistent homology \cite{otter2017roadmap,catanzaro2023harmonic}, and persistent entropy \cite{chintakunta2015entropy,merelli2015topological} to the point-cloud to properly sample the data in order to compare entropy and pseudo-entropy through the approximation of the manifold the point-cloud represents.
-Of course, this approximation does not imply that the encoding technique will give an optimal result based on this formulation of information theoretic approach.
-As a result, further numerical testing on real dataset will be needed to connect the ansatz performance with the quantum information preservation.
+As a note, data comes in the form of a point cloud and the manifold is ambiguous.
+Applications of persistent homology \cite{otter2017roadmap,catanzaro2023harmonic}, and persistent entropy \cite{chintakunta2015entropy,merelli2015topological} to the point-cloud to properly sample the data in order to compare entropy and pseudo-entropy through the approximation of the manifold the point-cloud represents.

-Lastly, unlike expressivity and expressibility, a global phase factor has an effect on the pseudo-entropy values.
-To a lesser extent, empirical analysis and mathematical analysis is required to fully comprehend this effect.

-The pseudo-entropy method is only one technique that considers information retention from the perspective of information theory, and as such, should not be considered as a standalone test.
-Furthermore, the perspectives of geometric structure and algebraic structure, to name a few, as information to be retained should be explored empirically and mathematically.
-The intersection of these areas should yield deeper insight.